dmidk/cice-evp1d/README.md

 # Building

 ```
+Link the correct compiler options to compiler.mk
+Currently two sets are provided
+compiler_Freya.mk (hpc at DMI).
+Note that version 2e do not compile., Till Rasmussen, DMI.
+compiler_jwp.mk (original) provided by Jacob Poulsen, Intel
 make
-ls bin/ifort/v*/*/evp_v?? # will list all the binaries that have been generated.
+ls bin/${COMPILER}/v*/*/evp_v?? # will list all the binaries that have been generated.
 ```

 # Running